Hearsay in United States law: 2. Opposing party's statement

-(E) was made by the party’s coconspirator during and in furtherance of the conspiracy.

 Bootstrapping.
-The Rules further explain that the offered statement "does not by itself establish the declarant’s authority under (C); the existence or scope of the relationship under (D); or the existence of the conspiracy or participation in it under (E)."
-This requires the offering party to introduce some independent, corroborative evidence proving the circumstances of C, D, or E are met (as opposed to permitting "bootstrapping," where the statement itself can prove the existence of the conditions).
+The Rules further explain that the offered statement "does not by itself establish the declarant's authority under (C); the existence or scope of the relationship under (D); or the existence of the conspiracy or participation in it under (E)."
+This requires the offering party to introduce some independent, corroborative evidence proving the circumstances of C, D, or E are met (as opposed to permitting "bootstrapping", where the statement itself can prove the existence of the conditions).
 The trial judge then decides, by a preponderance of the evidence, whether these conditions have been proven by evaluating the statement itself and the independent evidence.

 Rationale.
 Unlike other hearsay rules which are concerned principally with reliability, this rule extends common law ideals of adversarial fairness.

 Exceptions to the hearsay rule

 Under the Federal Rules of Evidence, certain statements that qualify as hearsay are nevertheless admissible as exceptions to the hearsay exclusion rule.
 Some of these exceptions apply regardless of the declarant's availability to testify in court.
 See F.R.E.
 803(1)-(23).
 Others apply only when the declarant is unavailable to testify at the trial or hearing.
 See F.R.E.
 804.

 Many of the exceptions listed below are treated more extensively in individual articles.